dario-anastasio/HBSS_Cont/README.md

 # HBSS_Cont

-HBSS_Cont is a MATLAB toolbox for nonlinear frequency response analysis using Harmonic Balance in extended state space with pseudo-arc-length continuation.
-It supports stability analysis via Floquet multipliers and automatic detection of Fold, Period-Doubling, and Neimark–Sacker bifurcations.
+**HBSS_Cont** is a MATLAB toolbox for nonlinear frequency response analysis based on Harmonic Balance in extended state space combined with Pseudo-Arc-Length Continuation.

+The toolbox supports continuous and discrete-time state-space models, user-defined nonlinearities and stability analysis of periodic solutions through Floquet multipliers, with automatic detection of Fold, Period-Doubling, and Neimark–Sacker bifurcations.

+---

+## Main features

+- Harmonic Balance formulation in extended state space
+- Pseudo-arc-length continuation of nonlinear frequency response curves
+- Support for theoretical and experimentally identified models
+- Stability analysis via monodromy matrix and Floquet multipliers
+- Automatic detection of bifurcation events

+---

+## Documentation

+A detailed description of the theory, algorithms, and examples is provided in:

+---

+## Getting started

+Run any script in the `examples/` folder.
+Each example automatically adds the `src/` directory to the MATLAB path.

+---

+## License

+See the `LICENSE` file for details.

+---

+## Citation

+If you use **HBSS_Cont** in academic work, please cite:

+> D. Anastasio, S. Marchesiello, Nonlinear frequency response curves estimation and stability analysis of randomly excited systems in the subspace framework, Nonlinear Dynamics, 2023. doi: https://doi.org/10.1007/s11071-023-08280-6